Opposition INDIA grouping likely to move no-confidence motion against government

 There is no guarantee that the PM will speak on a specific issue when he has to reply to a no-confidence debate.

-A second Congress leader, who spoke on condition of anonymity, said the proposal to move a no confidence motion against government was discussed at the INDIA grouping meeting on Tuesday as the “last weapon” to make PM speak.
+A second Congress leader, who spoke on condition of anonymity, said the proposal to move a no-confidence motion against the government was discussed at the INDIA grouping meeting on Tuesday as the “last weapon” to make PM speak.